SoCal-Julia/julia-on-knot.cnsi.ucsb.edu/README.md

     $ cd v0.3.10
     $ git checkout v0.3.10

 (Actually, the last step is redundant, but the `git-1.7.1` on knot is old enough that the `git clone` line will say `warning: Remote branch v0.3.10 not found in upstream origin, using HEAD instead`, so it's necessary to checkout the tag explicitly.
-I'm assuming this is because `v0.3.10` is a tag, not a branch, but the same command works on later versions of `git`.)
+I'm assuming this is because `v0.3.10` is a tag, not a branch, but the same command works on later versions of `git`.
+On the other hand, Julia technically requires `git-1.7.3` or later, so you really should be using this instead of the stock `git` on knot.)

 On knot, not every CPU has the same instruction set, and this can cause the error "Target architecture mismatch" because Julia by default builds code that will only work on the architecture on which it was compiled.
 On knot, the head node contains Westmere processors, but the big memory nodes contain X7550 chips, which are based on the older Nehalem microarchitecture.
 Some of the newer nodes even contain Sandy Bridge processors.